 So, what’s the best way to prevent osteoporosis from developing in the first place?

-As we’ve already seen, there are many risk factors for osteoporosis that are out of our control, like being female, ageing, and having a family history of osteoporosis.
+As we’ve already seen, many risk factors for osteoporosis are out of our control, like being female, ageing, and having a family history of osteoporosis.

-However, there are also some things we can do to help decrease our chances of developing osteoporosis – for example, eating healthily, getting enough exercise, and making lifestyle changes.
+However, we can also do some things to help decrease our chances of developing osteoporosis – for example, eating healthily, getting enough exercise, and making lifestyle changes.

 Let’s take a closer look at these things below…

-Because bone is continually broken down and replaced by new cells, it’s important to consume enough calcium each day to protect your bone’s strength and hardness.
+Because bone is continually broken down and replaced by new cells, it’s important to consume enough calcium each day to protect your bone’s strength.

 According to the ROS, most adults need 700mg of calcium per day.
 Though, if you’re taking osteoporosis medication, you might benefit from increasing your daily calcium intake to around 1,000mg.

-Many people are able to get all the calcium they need from eating a healthy, balanced diet.
+Many people can get all the calcium they need from eating a healthy, balanced diet.

 Good sources of calcium include…